kode4food/interpol/doc/Language_Reference.md

 ```

 ### Interpolation
 Quite simply, interpolation allows you to parameterize a string.
-This is accomplished through the interpolation operator `%`.
+This is accomplished in two ways.
+One is through the interpolation operator `%`.
 In its most basic form, you'd be merging a single parameter into a string:

 ```python
 "There are % stooges" % people.length